-Pros / The hinged locks and rubber seal make it easier to transport without spilling.
+Pros / The hinged locks and rubber seal make it easy to transport without spilling.

 Cons / The warranty only lasts one year.

-Verdict / The Crock-Pot SCCPVL610 is a powerful slow cooker that keeps your food warm once the timer counts down.
+Verdict / The Crock-Pot SCCPVL610 is a powerful slow cooker that keeps your food warm once it’s done cooking.
 The anti-spill locking lid and rubber seal make it a perfect slow cooker for parties and events.

-The Crock-Pot SCCPVL610 is an inexpensive slow cooker that provides you with six quarts of space so you can create meals for larger dinner groups.
-The lid has locking clamps and a rubber seal running around the inside to prevent excessive moisture from escaping.
-This makes it a good slow cooker to bring to tailgating parties or other activities that require transportation since the food is much less likely to spill on the ride over.
+The Crock-Pot SCCPVL610 is an inexpensive slow cooker that provides you with six quarts of space, so you can create meals for large groups.
+The lid has locking clamps and a rubber seal running around the inside to prevent moisture from escaping.
+This also makes it a good slow cooker to bring to tailgating parties or other activities that require transportation since the food is much less likely to spill on the ride over.

 When on the high setting for 4 hours, we measured the internal and external temperature of the device.
 The boiling inner liquids reached 195 degrees Fahrenheit, which will help your food reach its doneness level relatively quickly for a slow cooker.
 For the exterior, we measured both the front of the device just above the digital display as well as the sides of the unit just below the handles.
 Above the timer, the device measured 100 degrees while the sides measured 95 degrees.
 This was much cooler than any other device in our comparison, which means this device's surface is much less likely to burn you or any little hands in your kitchen.

 The side handles were just a little warm during cooking but plenty cool enough for you to lift and move.
 Crock-Pot covers this device with a one-year warranty, which is standard for the company but not as good as other slow cooker coverage.
-We preferred this device's locking clamps to the Hamilton Beach Set N' Forget, since they weren't hot during the cooking process and were easier to remove.
-When you are done cooking, you can place both the stoneware and the lid in the dishwasher instead of taking more time to hand wash them.
+We preferred this device's locking clamps to the Hamilton Beach Set N' Forget, since they weren't hot during cooking and were easier to remove.
+Alos, when you are done cooking, you can place both the stoneware and the lid in the dishwasher instead of hand washing them.